trevex/dotfiles/README.md

 4. Enter a light GTK theme that you have installed on your system for the value.  e.g.  Arc
 5. Restart firefox.
+X. You might have to manually do a few settings in lxappearance as well